 “In moving towards water sustainability, we envision that developers that balance settlement and ecology will be rewarded.
 Because time is money, we believe that environmental environments can be paid for through money saved as a result of faster approval times”, stated Graeme Bethell.
 “Because we believe that Vancouver Island has all the ingredients in place for success, we believe that it will emerge as a water sustainability pilot for North America.”

-“The CAVI role is to provide venues which create opportunities to start conversations that will ultimately lead to action.
+“The CAVI vision is that water sustainability will be achieved through implementation of green infrastructure policies and practices.
+The CAVI role is to provide venues which create opportunities to start conversations that will ultimately lead to action.
 CAVI is facilitating the move from awareness (interest) to action(practice) in changing where and how land is developed, how water is used, and how water runs off the land,” stated John Finnie.

 2007 Creating Our Future Workshop organized under the umbrella of the Water Sustainability Action Plan